 Do you think that you have progressed as a filmmaker?
-I mean, if you were to make that film again, now in 2016, would you do it exactly the same?
+I mean, if you were to make that film again, now in 2016, would you do the exact same thing?

 Is there anyone in particular who influenced you as far as your style is concerned?

-Suppose an American producer would call you and ask if you would be interested to do an American remake of one of your films.
-Let’s say a remake of “Eternity” and you could have Jennifer Lawrence and Nicole Kidman in your cast.
+Suppose an American producer would call you and ask if you would be interested in doing an American remake of one of your films.
+Let’s say a remake of “Eternity,” and you could have Jennifer Lawrence and Nicole Kidman in your cast.
 What would you say?

-I’d say that I would love to make a movie in America, but not “Eternity,” because I have done it already.
-I would prefer a film based on another story, and yet, you could make an entirely different film with basically the same language of cinema as in “Eternity.”
+I’d say that I would love to make a movie in America, but not “Eternity” because I have done it already.
+I prefer a film based on another story, and yet, you could make an entirely different film with basically the same language of cinema as in “Eternity.”